 How Virtualization Works in Cloud

 Virtualization plays a significant role in cloud technology and its working mechanism.
-Usually, what happens in the cloud - the users not only share the data that are located in the cloud like an application but also share their infrastructures with the help of virtualization.
-Virtualization is used mainly to provide applications with standard versions for the cloud customers & with the release of the latest version of an application the providers can efficiently provide that application to the cloud and its users and it is possible using virtualization only.
-By the use of this virtualization concept, all servers & software other cloud providers require those are maintained by a third-party, and the cloud provider pays them on a monthly or yearly basis.
+Usually, what happens in the cloud - the users not only share the data that are located in the cloud-like application but also share their infrastructures with the help of virtualization.
+Virtualization is used mainly to provide applications with standard versions for cloud customers.
+With the release of the latest version of an application, the providers can efficiently provide that application to the cloud and its users, and it is possible using virtualization only.
+By using this virtualization concept, all servers & software other cloud providers require those are maintained by a third-party, and the cloud provider pays them on a monthly or yearly basis.

-In reality, most of the today's hypervisor make use of a combination of different types of hardware virtualization.
-Mainly virtualization means running multiple systems on a single machine but sharing all resources (hardware) & it helps to share IT resources to get benefit in the business field.
+In reality, most of today's hypervisors use a combination of different types of hardware virtualization.
+Mainly virtualization means running multiple systems on a single machine but sharing all resources (hardware) & it helps to share IT resources to get benefits in the business field.

 Difference Between Virtualization and Cloud

 - Essentially there is a gap between these two terms, though cloud technology requires the concept of virtualization.
 Virtualization is a technology - it can also be treated as software that can manipulate hardware.
-Whereas cloud computing is a service which is the result of the manipulation.
+At the same time, cloud computing is a service that is the result of manipulation.

-- Cloud is essentially made-up from the concept of virtualization.
+- Cloud is essentially made-up of the concept of virtualization.

 Advantages of Virtualization

-- The number of servers gets reduced by the use of virtualization concept
+- The number of servers gets reduced by the use of the virtualization concept.

-- The business continuity also raised due to the use of virtualization
+- The business continuity was also raised due to the use of virtualization.

-- Increase efficiency for development & test environment
+- Increase efficiency for the development and test environment.

 Features of Virtualization

-- Isolation: The Virtual server running on the physical server are safely separated & don't affect each other
+- Isolation: The Virtual server running on the physical server is safely separated and don't affect each other.

-- Hardware Independence: When the virtual server runs, it can migrate to the different hardware platform
+- Hardware Independence: When the virtual server runs, it can migrate to a different hardware platform.